One Fund

 Does this shift reduce financial support for short-term mission trips?

 No. We are incorporating their needs into our regular budget because we want to make sure they are fully funded.
-The money we have collected on our Special Missions Contribution Sundays will now be collected as part of our regular contributions into the One Fund.
+The money we previously collected on our Special Missions Contribution Sundays will now be collected as part of our regular contributions into the One Fund.
 All mission efforts will be supported through our One Fund approach.

 So will we ever hear about local or global missions?

-Who is making this decision?
+Who’s making this decision?

 What is the leadership doing to cut expenses and handle our funds responsibly?